knallap/Enhanced-PatchCure/reproducibility.md

 #### Figure 4: Enhanced PatchCURE with different splitting location $k$

-The following commands are for Figure 4 (Enhanced PatchCURE with different parameters $k$).
+The following commands generate results for Figure 4, showcasing the performance of Enhanced PatchCURE across varying parameter values of $k$.

 ```shell
 # each a few minutes to a few hours for the entire dataset